Graduateshotline

 LPN vs LVN

-There is always some confusion between these two terms and the similarity and difference between them.
-Truthfully, they are exactly the same.
-The title LVN used in the states of Texas and California while the title LPN is used in the other states.
-Both the licenses require the candidate to pass the same test - NCLEX-PN and the duties and salary are exactly the same.
+There is always some confusion about these two terms and their similarity and differences.
+Truthfully, they are precisely the same.
+The title LVN is used in the states of Texas and California, while the title LPN is used in the other states.
+Both licenses require the candidate to pass the same testâ€"NCLEX-PNâ€"and the duties and salary are precisely the same.

 National Council Licensure Examination (NCLEX-RN)